SunnyAgrwl05/medagent-ai/README.md

 <td width="50%" valign="top">

 ### 📊 Health Summary
-It looks back at everything you've talked about and gives you one simple summary — what's improving, what needs attention, and what to bring up with your doctor.
+One clear summary of your health history, with tips for next steps.

 </td>
 <td width="50%" valign="top">

-### 🎨 A Nice Place to Be
+### 🎨 Nice to Use
-Smooth animations, a clean modern look, dark mode, and it works well on both phone and computer.
+Clean design, smooth animations, dark mode, works on phone and computer.

 </td>
 </tr>